Censored Semi-Bandits: A Framework for Resource Allocation with Censored Feedback: Different Thresholds

 \end{restatable}

 \textbf{Regret Minimization Phase:} For this phase, we could use an algorithm that works well for the combinatorial semi-bandits, like SDCB \citep{NIPS16_chen2016combinatorial} and CTS \citep{ICML18_wang2018thompson}.
 CTS uses Thompson Sampling, whereas SDCB uses the UCB type index.
-We adopt the CTS to our setting.
-It is similar to regret minimization phase of CSB-ST except that superarm to play is selected by Oracle that uses $KL(\hat\bmu(t), \hat\btheta, Q)$ to identify the arms where the learner has to allocate no resources.
+We adopt the CTS to our setting due to better empirical performance.
+This phase is similar to the regret minimization phase of CSB-ST except that superarm to play is selected by Oracle that uses $KL(\hat\bmu(t), \hat\btheta, Q)$ to identify the arms where the learner has to allocate no resources.